Become a Typing Talent!

 TypingGames.Zone offers a wide selection of challenging educational keyboarding games that help you to become a master of the keyboard.
 These fun games allow you learn to type words quickly.
 You can choose to play with home row, extended home row, upper row or all letters.
 The most popular games include Snakes, Key Memory, KeyTower, Space Type, Keyboard Builder etc.Free Typing Games Type Rush Race

-Take the easy way to assess job applicants’ text entry skills and view summary reports with TypingTest Pro.
-Test drive our easy-to-use, quick and customizable online wpm testing tool for all your business recruitment and training purposes.
+Effortlessly evaluate the text entry skills of potential candidates and gain valuable insights through concise summary reports with TypingTest Pro.
+Experience the simplicity of our user-friendly platform and the speed of our quick and customizable online WPM testing tool, perfectly suited for your business recruitment and training objectives.

 What are the benefits of touch typingTouch typing, also known as touch type or touch keyboarding, is a method of typewriting without looking at the keyboard.
 It involves using all of your fingers to type, rather than just a few, and keeping your hands and fingers in the home row position while typing.
 The home row position refers to the placement of your fingers on the keyboard when they are not actively typewriting – typically the left index finger is on the "f" key, the right index finger is on the "j" key, and so on.

 There are several benefits of touch typing: